Skip to Main Content

 Activity Note

-Getting on/off a motorcoach; driving about 100 miles, approximately 2.5 hours over the course of the day.
+Getting on/off a motorcoach; driving about 180 miles, approximately 4 hours including stops.
 Hiking up to 2 miles; paved and unpaved, sometimes uneven terrain with some elevation gains.
 Chimney Rock hike is 2/3 mile round-trip over a rough, steep, rocky, unimproved trail on a narrow causeway with cliffs on both sides; 200-foot elevation gain, no shade.
 Those who prefer not to hike Chimney Rock can see some sites at the bottom of the trail or just relax in the shade.

 Breakfast: